 The following guides help stakeholders or other interested parties to find their way through the ABS jungle.
 These guides are topic-specific or targeted towards particular groups.

-by Dr. Hartmut Meyer, Lena Fey, Wilma Brinkmeyer (ABS Initiative)
+By Dr. Hartmut Meyer, Lena Fey, Wilma Brinkmeyer (ABS Initiative), July 2014

 The utilisation of marine genetic resources and associated traditional knowledge has long been sidelined in the discussions on access to genetic resources and fair and equitable benefit sharing (ABS).
 But over the last three decades, research and development based on marine genetic resources and associated traditional knowledge advanced tremendously.